Choosing an Appropriate Common Name

 The common name of a food is:

-- the name printed in bold face type in the Food and Drug Regulations (e.g., "orange juice from concentrate", "60% whole wheat bread", "milk chocolate", "mayonnaise"); or
+- the name printed in boldface type, but not in italics, in the Food and Drug Regulations (e.g., "orange juice from concentrate", "60% whole wheat bread", "milk chocolate", "mayonnaise"); or

-- when not prescribed by regulation, the name by which the food is commonly known or that identifies its function (e.g., "orange drink", "vanilla cookies", "chocolate cake").
+- when not prescribed by regulation, the name by which the food is commonly known or that identifies its function (e.g., "orange drink", "vanilla cookies", "chocolate cake"", "onion dip").

-The name printed in bold face type in the Food and Drug Regulations
+The name printed in boldface type, but not in italics, in the Food and Drug Regulations

 Some common names are prescribed for foods that are not standardized in the FDR.
-Other federal acts and their regulations also prescribe common names which may not always be found in the FDR.
+The SFCR also prescribe common names which may not always be found in the FDR.
 These common names are printed in boldface type, but not in italics, in the Canadian Standards of Identity document or in the Common Names for Prepackaged Fish document, which are both incorporated by reference (IbR) in the SFCR.
 For example, "maple syrup" is a common name defined in Volume 6 of the Canadian Standards of Identity document and "tuna" is a common name identified in the Common Names for Prepackaged Fish document.

 For more information on common names for commodity specific foods, visit the food-specific labelling requirements of the Industry Labelling Tool.